arthurmco/familyline-testbed/README.md

 and (if the money begin to appear) do a *lot* of quests.

 It's made with a homebrew engine.
 The major objective of this game is fun, to play and develop.
-Expect it to have a lot of humor!
+Expect it to have a lot of good humor!

 ## Supported OSs